omnect/omnect-cli/README.md

 # ToDo's
 - [ ] Describe local build and overwriting backend docker registry via `OMNECT_CLI_DOCKER_REG_NAME`
       at buildtime and at runtime
+- [ ] replace link to internal wiki and describe omnect image variants

 # License
 Licensed under either of